miro/BorisBot/README.md

 * `NODE_ENV` - if `production`, tries to connect to database via `$DATABASE_URL`.
 (This is required only on prod environment)
 * `DATABASE_URL` - connection string to database (when the `$NODE_ENV` is production)

+### Docker support

+If you are going to use Docker, insert your environment variables to ecosystem-example.json and rename it to ecosystem.json.

 ### Create development PostgreSQL database